Farmleigh is accessed via the Phoenix Park from White’s Road.

 Please note that cars cannot access Farmleigh by White’s road via College Road / Carpenterstown Road.

 We are committed to making Farmleigh as accessible as possible.
+We offer free entry to those with disabilities and their accompanying careers.
 Please get in contact with us if we can assist in any way.

 The ground floor of Farmleigh House is fully accessible to wheelchair users.
 Signs throughout the grounds use Braille.